ACD:

 CONTROL OFFICE:

-Also called a tandem switcher (a Bell system term for the telephone company
+Also called a tandem switcher (a Bell system term for the telephone

-routed 9-1-1 calls), the control office controls the switching of ANI and
+for selectively routed 911 calls), the control office controls the

-selective routing information to the PSAPs, provides standard ESS Speed Calling
+switching of ANI and selective routing information to the PSAPs,

 - D -